dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

    In this file, replace `eth0` with the desired interface name on each node, and populate the `expectedIPs` section with the IP addresses on that interface.

-   Note the use of a label to indicate that this host endpoint is running {{site.prodname}}.
+   Note the use of a label to indicate that this host endpoint is running {{site.tseeprodname}}.
 The label matches the selector of the network policy created in step 1.

    Then, use `calicoctl` to apply the host endpoints with the following command.